saundesh/track-my-team/README.md

 # Track My Team!

 Track My Team: A web app that will track all sports team events.
-This web app uses Django as the web framework and Python and Javascript.
+This web app uses Django as the web framework alongside Python and Javascript.

 ## Week 1